sans-blue-team/DNS-Exfiltrate/README.md

 Thanks to Xavier Mertens for this excellent Internet Storm Center post: https://isc.sans.edu/diary/DNS+Query+Length...+Because+Size+Does+Matter/22326

 ## Use cases (bash):

+Note that you will receive more reliable results by specifying the name server via `dig @`...

 ### Exfiltrate a file: